openebs/mayastor-docs/quickstart/troubleshooting.md

 ##  Diskpool behaviour

 The below behaviour may be encountered while uprading from older releases to Mayastor 2.4 release and above.
-Use the following commands for resolution:

 ### Get Dsp